wildfish/git-hooks/README.md

 sys.exit(subprocess.call(['flake8'] + sys.argv[1:]))
 ```

-This could also exclude file patterns based on an eviroonmet variable etc.
+This could also exclude file patterns based on an environment variable etc.